-Treats moderate or severe pain.
+Treats moderate to severe pain.
+Also treats nerve pain caused by diabetes.
 This medicine is a narcotic pain reliever.

 There may be other brand names for this medicine.